World of Hyatt credit card review: Great for ongoing hotel perks, like free nights

 - Meals at all seven hotel restaurants

 - Wi-Fi internet access

-Note: The standard room cost is for 2 adults.
-You can bring up to 2 additional guests for 10,000 Hyatt points per person per night.
-And you do NOT have to pay for children under 3 years old.
+The standard room cost is for two adults.
+You can bring up to two additional guests for 10,000 Hyatt points per person per night and you do not have to pay for children under three years old.

-If you’re looking to explore fun nightlife and terrific restaurants, you can redeem 60,000 Hyatt points to stay 3 nights at the Andaz West Hollywood in Los Angeles.
+If you’re looking to explore fun nightlife and terrific restaurants, you can redeem 40,000 Hyatt points to stay two nights at The Driskill in Austin.

-And the location of the hotel is great if you want to explore other parts of Los Angeles, including Beverly Hills and Downtown, which are located within a ~10 to ~20 minute drive.
-As a Los Angeles resident, I caution that these times depend on the traffic! 😀
+And the location of the hotel is great if you want to explore other parts of Austin, including the Austin Historic District.

 3. Vacation in New York

 If you’re planning ahead for a trip to New York City, you can redeem points at the Hyatt Place Flushing-LaGuardia Airport.
 This Hyatt hotel is only a category three making it eligible to use your free award night or help your points stretch even further while only being a quick subway ride into Manhattan.

 With only 48,000 points you can book four free nights at the Hyatt Place Flushing-LaGuardia Airport.
 Don’t forget, all guests enjoy free breakfast at Hyatt Place hotels when they book directly with Hyatt.

 This hotel is only a ~15 minute Uber ride to LaGuardia or ~30 minutes to JFK.
 And it’s only a ~30 minute subway ride to Times Square.
 My wife and I enjoyed being close enough to visit my Aunt in Manhattan, but also far enough away from the hustle and bustle so we could recover at night.